cryptomegabyte/ali-kayani-opensource/python/articles/args_kwargs/README.md

 Notice that the second person in the list has an email field.
 Run `pytest` and the test should pass.

-This means that like `args` we can send a variable number of keywords into an argument at runtime without explicity having to define what they are.
+This means that like `args` we can send a variable number of keyword arguments into a function at runtime without explicity having to define what they are.
 Powerful behaviour.